Mitesh2020/SOAR-EDR-PROJECT/README.md

    - **Use Case**: Automating phishing email analysis by extracting indicators, checking them against threat intelligence feeds, and triggering a response.

 2. **EDR (Endpoint Detection and Response)**
-   - **Description**: EDR solutions continuously monitor endpoints for suspicious activities, detect threats in real time, and provide automated or manual response options.
+   - **Description**: EDR solutions continuously monitor endpoints for suspicious activities, detect threats in real-time, and provide automated or manual response options.
    - **Use Case**: Detecting a compromised laptop executing malicious scripts and automatically isolating it from the network.

 3. **Tines (SOAR Platform)**